Start9Labs/docs/src/service-guides/lightning/lnbits/bluewallet.md

 ```

-1. Bluewallet requires that we use the LnbHub extension in order to connect to LNbits.
+1. BlueWallet requires that we use the LnbHub extension in order to connect to LNbits.

 1. To do this, click **Manage Extensions**: